astralfrontier/astralfrontier.org/src/blog/creating-lore-in-flip-a-card/index.md

 When the players find answers to these questions, or when the story is in a lull and more lore would push it forward, create a new lore card by answering a question off a previous card.
+When players discover the truth behind a rumor, or hear a rumor about something where the truth is known, fill in the appropriate side of the card.

 For example, if a question is "what is the Bronze Horde after?", one answer might be "a nearby kingdom", which can be described via a lore card.